 When framed as such, it's not hard to see why people don't like talking about their dreams.
 They might seem silly to other people - becoming a doctor and becoming a chef are two completely different things, with different values attributed to each.
 It doesn't help that society as a whole accepts the direct correlation between monetary value and personal value.
 So even if you want to become a chef, the populace isn't going to see it as worthy or as lofty a goal as becoming a doctor.
 A dream is important to you, and you only.
 But if something gets in the way of that fact, it's easy to become discouraged, and set on a path that takes you to a more socially acceptable and relevant calling.

-"In his pursuit of the dream, he was being constantly subjected to tests of his persistence and courage.
+It's no wonder, then, that people don't like talking about their dreams.
+Who would open themselves to the prospect of such injury?"In his pursuit of the dream, he was being constantly subjected to tests of his persistence and courage.
 So he could not be hasty, nor impatient.
 If he pushed forward impulsively, he would fail to see the signs and omens left by God along his path."

 --Paulo Coehlo, The Alchemist